freebirdjs/freebird-base/docs/Device_Class.md

 ********************************************
 <a name="API_identify"></a>
 ### .identify(callback)
 Identify this device.
-If remote device does not implement this freature, it would be no effect.
+If remote device does not implement this freature, it would be inapplicable.

 **Arguments:**